briandrum/codes.forchagrin.com/_chapters/chapter-953-evergreen-cemetery.md

 urns is 5″ wide by 6″ long by 11″ high.\
 (Ord.
 2020-40.
 Passed 9-14-20.)

-13. _(m)_ Engraving of the face plat is $350.00 for one name and $525.00 for two names.
+13. _(m)_ Engraving of the face plate is $350.00 for one name and $525.00 for two names.
 All engraving is done through the Village.
 Only the name and date of birth & death are permitted on the face plate.

 14. _(n)_ All interments will be done by Village employees.